dieseldev/diesel/README.rst

     diesel.quickstart(say_hi_forever)

 Hey, that one actually loops.
 It will print "hi" every second, forever - or until you hit Ctrl-C. Whichever comes first.
+The interesting part is the `diesel.sleep` call.
+That's where this code hands control back to the scheduler which will give other Loops a chance to run if they are waiting.

-So those are loops.
+So those are Loops.
 Code you write that you want diesel to schedule.

 Services
 ========